George Evans (footballer, born 2005)

-George David Clark Evans (born 16 May 2005) is an English professional footballer who plays as a goalkeeper for National League club Hartlepool United, on loan from club Millwall.
+George David Clark Evans (born 16 May 2005) is an English professional footballer who plays as a goalkeeper for club Millwall.

 Career

 Evans started his career with the Millwall academy, earning first-team experience on loan with Broadbridge Heath and Sutton United.

 After Millwall first-team goalkeepers Lukas Jensen and Liam Roberts were unavailable due to injury and a six game ban respectively, Evans got a chance to start for Millwall; he debuted in a 4–1 defeat to Blackburn Rovers.
 On 26 April, he kept a first clean-sheet for the club in a 1–0 victory over Swansea City, being voted Man of the Match by the club's supporters.
 In July 2025, he signed a new long-term contract with the club.

 On 3 October 2025, Evans joined National League club Hartlepool United on loan.
 On 6 November, this loan spell was extended until 4 January 2026.